Roman Wales and England Tour

 Day 3Stokesay Castle, Wenlock Priory, Haughmond Abbey, Wroxeter Roman City

 Originally founded in 680, Wenlock Priory was a “double monastery”, housing both men and women.
 By the early 13th century, the church was rebuilt on a grand scale.
-The parts still standing declare its former splendor.
-The medieval priory has elaborate decorations, and the adjoining cloister contains an unusual monks’ washing fountain featuring well-preserved 12th century carvings.
+The parts still standing declare their former splendor.
+The medieval priory has elaborate decorations, and the adjoining cloister contains an unusual monks’ washing fountain featuring well-preserved 12th-century carvings.

 Haughmond Abbey, otherwise known as the Abbey of Saint John the Evangelist, was founded in about 1100.
-The remains include the Abbot’s lodgings.
-They provide a wonderful example of the lavish decoration along with skilled craftsmanship employed on the abbey buildings.
+The remains include the Abbot’s lodgings, which provide a wonderful example of the lavish decoration and skilled craftsmanship employed in the abbey buildings.
 The Iron Bridge crosses the River Severn.
-It was the first arch bridge in the world to be made out of cast iron.
+It was the first arch bridge in the world to be made from cast iron.

 Wroxeter, or ‘Viroconium’, was the fourth largest city in Roman Britain.
 It began as a legionary fortress and later developed into a thriving civilian city.
-Much still remains below ground.
-However, today the most impressive features are the 2nd century municipal baths, the remains of the huge wall dividing them from the exercise hall in the heart of the city.
+Much remains below ground.
+However, today the most impressive features are the 2nd-century municipal baths and the remains of the huge wall dividing them from the exercise hall in the heart of the city.
 Recently a replica Roman Town House has been constructed on the site which gives a fascinating insight into Roman life.
 (B/D)

 Day 4Chester Amphitheater, Maen Achwyfan Cross

-Day 5 Great Orme Copper Mines, Conway Castle, Penmon Priory, Beaumaris Castle
+Day 5 Great Orme Copper Mines, Conwy Castle, Penmon Priory, Beaumaris Castle

-Continue to Conway Castle, built between 1283 and 1289 and located on the north coast of Wales.
+Continue to Conwy Castle, built between 1283 and 1289 and located on the north coast of Wales.
 A masterpiece of medieval military architecture, the fort, a UNESCO World Heritage property, stands in a commanding position on a rocky outcrop overlooking the estuary.
-Continue to Penmon Priory, what may be the oldest remaining Christian building in Wales.
+Continue to Penmon Priory, which may be the oldest remaining Christian building in Wales.
 The two high crosses that graced the entrance to the early medieval monastery are now housed in the church.
-Nearby, an ancient holy well – St. Seiriol’s Well – may have its origins to the monastery’s earliest period.
+Nearby, an ancient holy well – St. Seiriol’s Well – may have its origins in the monastery’s earliest period.

 Our final stop will be Beaumaris Castle on the Island of Anglesey, the great unfinished masterpiece built by the English monarch Edward I to stamp his authority on the Welsh.
 At the southern end, protected by the shooting deck on Gunners’ Walk, was a tidal dock for shipping.
 Beaumaris was the last link in the chain of coastal fortresses built by King Edward I to control Wales.
 We overnight for two nights.
 (B/D)

-Day 6Bryn Celli Ddu, Barclodiad y Gawres, Ty Newydd, Ty Mawr, Caer Gybi Forlet
+Day 6Bryn Celli Ddu, Barclodiad y Gawres, Ty Newydd, Ty Mawr, Caer Gybi Fortlet

-In order to leave mainland Wales, we will drive across this span to the Isle of Anglesey where there are many important sites including fascinating Neolithic tombs.
+Today will be devoted to the Isle of Anglesey where there are many important sites including fascinating Neolithic tombs.
 Bryn Celli Ddu is a burial chamber dating from the 3rd millennium BC.
 It was at one time a stone circle inside a henge, replaced later by this impressive tomb.

 Day 7Segontium Fort, Caernarfon Castle